glnb/git_avancee/exercises/Exercise2-StagingAndStashing.md

 ### Overview
 In this exercise, we'll take a quick look at interactive staging, unstaging files, and stashing uncommitted changes.

-### Prerequisite
-Clone the `advanced-git-exercises` repository from github.com/glnb/git_avancee Then, checkout the `exercise2` tag to set things up for the following exercise.

 ```
 $> git clone git@github.com/glnb/git_avancee.git
 Cloning ...